-Tea Tree Essential Oil is one of the best essential oils for microbial infections and fungal infections.
+Tea Tree Essential Oil is one of the best essential oils for skin boils, wounds that don’t seem to heal, and fungal infections.
 It is inexpensive.
 It is widely available.
 Here in Canada, the drug stores and grocery stores carry it.
 You can even buy it at Costco.
-It’s the only essential oil that Costco carries here.

 Tea Tree has a camphor smell.
 I find it pleasant.
 Some people don’t like it.

 Tea Tree should not be swallowed.
 It can be toxic and lead to confusion, staggering gait, and loss of muscle coordination.
 Keep out of reach of children and pets.

 Some people have contact dermatitis with Tea Tree and should avoid using it.

 Here’s 21 ways to use Tea Tree oil at home

 - Add 10 drops plus 1/2 cup of epsom salts to a warm foot bath and fight athletes’ foot

 - Add 25 drops to your homemade deodorant